 Robert Buchicchio, author of “Taking Space,” writes that a trial separation may be a way for partners to call a structured time out to try to resolve deep problems in the relationship.
 A trial separation can provide an opportunity for serious reassessment of the relationship and its direction.
 Although often one spouse wants this arrangement more than the other, many couples use this time to explore their own personal issues in psychotherapy.
 It is helpful to set up and monitor a trial separation with a marriage counselor.

-Combinations of Different Types of Marital Separations
+Combinations of Different Types of Marriage Separation

 Over time, couples may move from one type of separation to another.
 For example, a couple may live together in a psychological separation and then decide to separate legally; this formal change in status may lead them reassess the marriage, after which they may decide to get back together and revoke the legal separation.
 Alternatively, a couple might move from a trial separation to living together to an impulsive separation and finally divorce.
 There are no hard and fast rules about the trajectory from separation to divorce or reconciliation.